ArmynC/ArminC-Windows-Debloat/README.md

 If you are done with it, now you should prepare the operating system.

 ##### The browser
-The first thing on the list is to try to change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
+The first thing on the list is to try and change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/new/ "Firefox")** is the most optimal variant, even for *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings "uBlock Settings").
-Some of the other good extensions are [Proton Pass](https://addons.mozilla.org/en-US/firefox/addon/proton-pass/ "ProtonPass")/[Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/ "Bitwarden"), [Translate Web Pages](https://addons.mozilla.org/en-US/firefox/addon/traduzir-paginas-web/ "Translate Web Pages"), [Location Guard](https://addons.mozilla.org/en-US/firefox/addon/location-guard/ "Location Guard"), [FastForward](https://github.com/FastForwardTeam/FastForward "FastForward").
-Some YouTube ones include [Return YouTube Dislikes](https://addons.mozilla.org/en-US/firefox/addon/return-youtube-dislikes/ "Return YouTube Dislikes"), [Thumbnail Rating Bar for YouTube](https://addons.mozilla.org/en-US/firefox/addon/youtube-thumbnail-rating-bar/ "Thumbnail Rating Bar for YouTube"), [YouTooltip](https://addons.mozilla.org/en-US/firefox/addon/youtooltip/ "YouTooltip"), [Watchmarker for YouTube](https://addons.mozilla.org/en-US/firefox/addon/watchmarker-for-youtube/ "Watchmarker for YoutTube"), [Better YouTube Shorts](https://addons.mozilla.org/en-US/firefox/addon/better-youtube-shorts/ "Better YouTube Shorts") ...
+Check other extensions too.

 ##### Other apps
 Next, for all the other steps, you'll need a file archiver.
 [7-Zip](https://www.7-zip.org/ "7-Zip") is a good variant; it's even *open-source*.

 For peace of mind, it is a good habit to **install an antivirus**.
-Depending on your Windows image, the default one, **Defender**, may be removed, disabled, or even working.
+Depending on your Windows image, the default one, **Defender**, may be removed, disabled, or not working at all.
 For some, it is good enough, but I prefer to get [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus "Kaspersky Security Cloud (Free)") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
-Kaspersky has almost every protection module of its premium counterpart, and it is smart enough to **disable itself when resources are needed**, for example, in gaming.
+Kaspersky has almost nearly protection module of its premium counterpart, and it is intelligent enough to **disable itself when resources are required**, such as during gaming.

 ##### Updates
-Now, **check all available updates and drivers**, install them, and restart the computer. **Make sure** there is **no** update remaining.
-It is **not advisable to disable** and avoid them.
+Now, **check all available updates and drivers**, install them, and restart the computer. **Ensure** there are **no** remaining updates.
+It is **not advisable to disable** or avoid them.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/update_check.png" width="50%" height="50%">